BeatLink/Joplin-Untagged-Plugin/README.md

 # Untagged

+NOTICE: This repository is now archived as I've moved to Trilium.
+If you wish to continue maintaining this, send me an email

 ## Overview
 This Joplin plugin finds notes and todos without a tag and gives them a special tag.